-Our Brew Master Jeremy Hebert is proud to welcome you to the Brewery at the Norwich Inn, one of the top breweries in Vermont and the home of Jasper Murdock Ales, brewed right on-site.
+Our Brew Master Patrick Dakin is proud to welcome you to the Brewery at the Norwich Inn, one of the top breweries in Vermont and the home of Jasper Murdock Ales, brewed right on-site.

 President James Monroe dined at the Norwich Inn in 1817 while on a horseback tour of the New England frontier.
 Alas, history does not record whether he had a beer.
 But if he did, it was most likely brewed at the Inn.
 Vermont had no commercial breweries at the time, and the local beers were brewed in very small batches.
 Even the biggest copper kettle provided just enough ale for the brewer and his guests.

 In 1993, this Vermont brewery tradition was revived at the Norwich Inn when Jasper Murdock’s Alehouse began producing traditional English-style ales in 5-gallon glass jugs.

 By 1995, a historic livery building was renovated and outfitted with a new four-barrel brew house, which now produces 125-gallon batches.